Performance Analysis of Finite Blocklength Transmissions Over Wiretap Fading Channels: An Average Information Leakage Perspective: Introduction

 To the best of the authors' knowledge, this is the first study which lays a foundation for secure communication in the FBL regime over \textit{fading channels} from the viewpoint of information leakage.
 The three-fold contributions of this study are detailed below. \begin{itemize} \item We explore \textit{average information leakage} (AIL), a new measure of secrecy performance, in a multi-antenna wiretap communication system operating in the FBL regime.
 Assuming the instantaneous CSI of the eavesdropper's channel is unavailable, we establish a simple statistical relationship between the conventional secrecy outage probability widely used in the IBL regime and the variational distance-based information leakage formulation in the FBL regime.
 This relationship reveals the inherent connections between these two security-oriented performance formulations.

-\item We develop a generalized framework to evaluate the exact and approximate AIL performance over arbitrary fading channels with arbitrary beamforming, and then perform case studies with an artificial noise (AN) beamforming strategy over both Rayleigh and Rician fading channels to carefully analyze the AIL, where closed-form expressions are obtained.
+\item We develop a generalized framework to evaluate the exact and approximate AIL performance over arbitrary fading channels with the adopted beamforming, and then perform case studies with an artificial noise (AN) beamforming strategy over both Rayleigh and Rician fading channels to carefully analyze the AIL, where closed-form expressions are obtained.
 Using extensive simulations, we confirm the accuracy of the theoretical results and explore the impact of various key system parameters.
 Specifically, our findings demonstrate that permitting a small amount of AIL can significantly enhance reliability.
+Also, compared with Rayleigh fading, the LoS component in Rician fading is beneficial in decreasing AIL for a given reliability performance level.

-\item Based on the analytical results, we formulate a design problem to maximize the average secrecy throughput using FBL transmission and we then optimize both the coding blocklength and power allocation using adaptive and non-adaptive schemes.
+\item Based on the analytical results, we formulate a design problem to maximize the average secrecy throughput using FBL transmission.
+We then optimize both the coding blocklength and power allocation using adaptive and non-adaptive schemes.
 In particular, for the non-adaptive scheme, we find that as the number of information bits increases, the optimal blocklength tends to grow linearly while less transmit power is generally allocated to AN signals to improve the overall AST. \end{itemize}